Half eagle: Capped Bust Right

-The design and composition of the half eagle changed many times over the years; it was originally designed by Keenan Barber Ganz.
+The design and composition of the half eagle changed many times over the years.
+The original design was prepared by Robert Scot.
 At this time the coin contained .9167 gold and .0833 copper and silver.
 It had a diameter of approximately 25 mm, a weight of 8.75 grams, and a reeded edge.
 The obverse design, or "Turban Head", depicted a capped portrait of Liberty facing to the right.
-The reverse depicted a small eagle.
+The reverse depicted a small eagle, the design adapted from a first century Roman onyx cameo housed at the Kunsthistorisches Museum.
 This type was the first gold coin produced by the new country, with issues from 1795 to 1798.
 Simultaneously, another type was minted that depicted a larger heraldic eagle on the reverse with the inscription "E PLURIBUS UNUM".
 This type was produced through 1807.